A Leader in Every Sense

 Our firmwide Professional Development Department manages all of the mentoring, training and professional development activities around our system.
 We have also developed a Midlevel Associate Academy that focuses on the skills, including marketing and business development, that are most critical to associates as they progress in their careers and move toward consideration for partnership.

+Gibson Dunn has a long tradition of service to the community and provides much-needed pro bono legal services on a wide variety of matters.
 We signed the Pro Bono Challenge in 2005, committing to use our best efforts to dedicate at least 60 hours per lawyer to pro bono matters annually.
-We have exceeded that target every year.
-In 2013, lawyers in our U.S. offices worked an aggregate of 116,082 hours on pro bono activities, averaging nearly 112 hours per person.
+Every year since then we have exceeded that target.
+In 2016 we averaged approximately 131 pro bono hours per attorney worldwide, with 18 of our offices participating in a pro bono project.

 For more information about hiring and associate life, please see the Careers portion of our website.
 For additional information about Gibson Dunn, please visit our website at www.gibsondunn.com.